Parent representatives in each year group

 - To represent the views of parents on matters relating to the education and well-being of pupils.

-- To provide a means of communication between parents in general and the Headmaster and Governors.
+- To provide a means of communication between parents in general and the Head and Governors.

 Membership: the Committee shall consist of: